A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Computation in rsync

-As said previously, we are mainly interested in synchronous systems with reliable communication. \begin{df} A \emph{synchronous system} $\mathcal{S}^{\emph{sync}}$ is a set of runs fulfilling the following conditions: \begin{description} \item[S1] A global clock is defined and accessible by every node; \item[S2] The relative difference between the time clock values of any two nodes is bounded; and \item[S3] Emitted tuples arrive at destination at most after a certain bounded physical time $\Delta$. \end{description} \end{df} The first property can be expressed in our framework by linking the time value stored for each node in the \texttt{Time} relation with the external time used to reason about system runs.
-This can be accomplished by defining a \emph{timed local transition} $I$, $I_{in} \overset{s}{\Rightarrow} J$, $J_{emt}$ as a local transition where, at each time instant $s$, $I_{time} = \texttt{Time}(s)$.
-In this new setting, we then have that each transducer accepts as input also the clock value.
-The environment can be employed to directly provide the clock driving the computation for all the transducers.
-To accomplish this, we can add to $\Upsilon^e_{mem}$, $\Upsilon^e_{emt}$ respectively, the new relations \texttt{Time}, and $\texttt{STime}$ (where \texttt{STime} is for synchronous time), while $\mathcal{P}^e$ is augmented with the following clauses:
+In our framework, the first property can be expressed by linking the time value stored in the \texttt{Time} relation of each node with the external logical time used to reason about system runs.
+This is accomplished by defining a \emph{timed local transition} $I$, $I_{rcv} \overset{t}{\Rightarrow} J$, $J_{snd}$ as a local transition where, at each time instant $t$, $I_{time} = \{\texttt{Time}(t)\}$.
+In this enriched setting, we have that each transducer accepts as input also the clock value, and the environment can be employed to directly provide the clock driving the computation for all the transducers~\footnote{We assume that the environment is the only transducer allowed to modify the time-related instances, which are then sent to the rest of the network to achieve synchronization.}. \eat{To accomplish this, we have that $\Upsilon^e_{mem}$, $\Upsilon^e_{com}$ now respectively contain the relations \texttt{Time}, and $\texttt{Stime}$ (where \texttt{Stime} is for synchronous time), while $\mathcal{P}^e$ is augmented with the following clauses:

-where eq. (\ref{eq:time_d1}) is used to move forward the current round, and eq. (\ref{eq:time_d3}) emits the new clock value. $\mathcal{T}$ is finally equipped with the rule:
+where eq. (\ref{eq:time_f1}) sets the initial clock value, (\ref{eq:time_d1})~\footnote{The built-in relation \texttt{Succ} has $\mathbb{N}_0$ as domain for both terms, and is used to compute the successor function: \ie the interpretation of $\texttt{Succ}(t, s)$ is $s = t + 1$.} and (\ref{eq:time_d2}) are used to move forward the clock tick, and eq. (\ref{eq:time_d3}) emits the new clock value~\footnote{We assume that the environment is the only transducer allowed to modify the time-related instances, which are then sent to the rest of the network to achieve synchronization.}.
+Finally $\mathcal{P}$ is augmented with the rule:

+} Under this perspective, each timed local transition is basically labeled with the time value in which it is performed.